Table of Contents

 Most of the concern with soy revolves around its isoflavone content.
-Isoflavone is a naturally present compound which acts like a plant-derived version of estrogen, the same hormone predominant in women.
+Isoflavone is a naturally present compound that acts like a plant-derived version of estrogen, the same hormone predominant in women.
 Preliminary studies led to concerns that men who eat soy products will develop feminine features or experience infertility from elevated estrogen levels.
-This sounds troubling but is absurd.
+This sounds troubling but it is absurd.

 On the one hand, many clinical trials have demonstrated that normal isoflavone exposure does not impact estrogen levels in men.
 More importantly, the lab studies which produced these concerns were done in rats and mice, and rats and mice metabolize soy isoflavones differently than humans, disproving yet another myth about soy.

 Chief among soy concerns is whether or not it contributes to cancer, specifically breast cancer.
 Since long term exposure to estrogen is a risk factor for breast cancer, and soy contains plant-based estrogens, it seemed like a reasonable concern.

 Thankfully, numerous studies in a host of different settings have shown the opposite effect, that soy decreases the likelihood of cancer development.
 In a study of over 6,000 women with breast cancer, the women who consumed the most soy in their diets had the best outcomes from treatment.
 Additional evidence is emerging that soy may have other protective effects against other forms of cancer.

 Not only does the data show soy’s protective effects against cancer, but there are also other benefits to be had.
 The American Heart Association has concluded that soy products can be beneficial to cardiovascular health.
 Furthermore, soy appears to have a small but significant effect on lowering LDL cholesterol and blood pressure, two major contributors to heart disease.